neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/create-folders.md

 )
 ```

-The method outputs `created_folders`, which contains a list of all
+The method outputs `created_folders`, which contains the
-`Path`s to all created datatype folders.
+`Path`s to created datatype folders.
 See the below section for
 details on the `@DATE@` and other convenience tags.

 By default, an error will be raised if the folder names break